smithy-lang/smithy-dafny/TestModels/RecursiveShape/README.md

 # RecursiveShape

-This project implements the smithy [SimpleTypes](https://smithy.io/2.0/spec/simple-types.html) into an recursive shaped structure along with the associated operations in `dafny`.
+This project implements the smithy [SimpleTypes](https://smithy.io/2.0/spec/simple-types.html) into a recursive shaped structure along with the associated operations in `dafny`.
 This is then transpiled to a target runtime, and each tests are executed - either as CI actions or manually.

 ## Build